jupyter-book/jupyter-book/docs/contribute/intro.md

 If you have installed the requirements for both HTML and LaTeX generation, you should be able to run the full test suite with pytest.

+### GitHub Actions Artifacts

+A test included for each pull request is to build the `docs` as `PDF` files using both the `pdfhtml` and `pdflatex` writers.
+These tests build the `pdf` file and then save them as artifacts attached to each workflow run.

+These `pdf` files can be retrieved from the [top right corner of a workflow run](https://github.com/actions/upload-artifact#where-does-the-upload-go).

 ## Repository structure of Jupyter Book

 This section covers the general structure of the